mintyPT/QSwitch/readme.md

 # QSwitch

-Sublime Text 2 plugin to help switch between files in [QCubed](http://qcu.be/) projects
+Sublime Text 2 plugin to help switch between files in [QCubed](http://qcu.be/) projects.

+To install use the package control or simply git clone git@github.com:mintyPT/QSwitch.git into your packages directory

 ## QSwitch